Conjunto Quisqueya: 1990s

 Diaz was diagnosed with a terminal brain tumor.
 The album that the group was recording was released, under the name of La Llorona Loca (The Crazy Cryer).
 Remarkably, despite the dire diagnosis he had been given, Diaz finished recording the album as well as the album's title song and went on tour with the band once again, also participating on a video which was recorded for La Llorona Loca.
-Ultimately, Aneury Diaz died on May 28, 1993.
+Ultimately, Aneudy Diaz died on May 28, 1993.
 The group then decided to take off a couple of years before performing again.
 They finished participating in concerts they had already been contracted to perform at before retiring for a short period, beginning in 1994.
 According to Melgen, after Diaz's death, the band did not feel motivated to perform anymore.

 Later developments

 A few years later, the group returned with a new lineup, and it has performed, on and off, since.
 During December of 2021, Conjunto Quisqueya performed at a concert titled Noches de Navidad (Christmas Nights) in Santo Domingo.